vsisnet/n8n_install_ubuntu/README.markdown

 ##### Notes
 - Ensure your domain's DNS (A record) points to your server's public IP before running the script.
 - The script sets the timezone to `Asia/Ho_Chi_Minh`.
 Modify the `GENERIC_TIMEZONE` in `docker-compose.yml` if needed.
-- Learn n8n basics at https://blog.vsis.net/
+- Learn n8n basics at [vsis.net](https://vsis.net).

 #### 2. `upgrade_n8n.sh`
 This script upgrades an existing n8n installation to the latest version while preserving data.
+It is automatically downloaded by `n8n_install_ubuntu.sh` into `/home/n8n`.

 ##### Features
 - Checks for root privileges and the existence of the n8n directory.